 Succulents

-One might not thick of succulents as something that can be used for fall decorating, but combine them with pumpkins and you have a trendy and unique idea that will wow your guests.
+One might not think of succulents as something that can be used for fall decorating, but combine them with freshly harvested fall pumpkins and you have a trendy and unique idea that will wow your guests.

 I recently did a tutorial showing how to make these fun arrangements.
-See my succulent pumpkin planter tutorial here.
+See my succulent pumpkin planter project here.

-One of my favorite natural elements that I have growing in my yard is Japanese Silver Grass.
+When it comes to decorating with natural elements for fall, one of my favorite plants is Japanese Silver Grass.
 It does a great job of hiding the fence line and has year long interest.

-In the summer months the striped zebra like grass hides the fence, but it fall it really comes into its glory.
+In the summer months the striped zebra like grass hides the fence but, in fall, it really comes into its glory.
 The top of the entire plant pushes out 8 foot long fronds that are feathery and just beautiful.

 When I want an instant look for a tablescape, I just cut a dozen fronds of various lengths and place them in a galvanized pitcher.
 Add in a few pumpkins and you have an instant table decoration that will wow your guests.